We are Empty Bowls Attleboro Area

 Empty Bowls events now support food related charities around the world and have raised millions of dollars to fight against hunger.
 They strengthen communities, support local artists by celebrating beautiful pottery and educate people about hunger and poverty.

 Empty Bowls Attleboro was founded by Sarah Mott, Sally Cobb, Martha Machnik, and Darlene Blazejewski.
-We will host our own event September 12, at the Newell Shelter in Capron Park, Attleboro, and look forward to contributing to our local area organizations, The Attleboro Y and Food n’ Friends, whose work directly aids those neighbors of ours who lack food security.
+We will host our own event on September 25, 2021, at the Newell Shelter in Capron Park, Attleboro, and look forward to contributing to our local area organizations, The Attleboro Y, Food n’ Friends, the Hebron Food Pantry, and Murray Unitarian Universalist Food Pantry whose work directly aids those neighbors of ours who lack food security.

 You can help this exciting project and our neighbors by becoming a Sponsor!